ANFTechTeam/avs-anf-datastore/README.md

 1. Click the `Configure` tab
 ![select datastore](./img/restore_step3.png)
 1. Click `Backups` under the `Cloud Backup for Virtual Machines` sub-heading
-1. Select your backup from the list
+1. In the 'Backups' list, click the blue link associated with your backup
 ![select backup from list](./img/restore_step4.png)
 1. Highlight your virtual machine in the list
 1. Click the `Restore` button